Click on this link to see new

 * * *

-Each one of us sees the world in our own unique way.
+Each child sees the world in their own unique way.

-When we share our vision and dreams we are poets.
+When they share their vision and dreams they are poets.

-We are poets whenever we tell the world who we are,
+They are poets whenever they tell the world who they are, what they think, and how they feel.

 * * *